playwrightsolutions/playwright-api-test-demo/README.md

   The only thing which is not achieved with this approach is the fact there is no way for us to know if a new parameter is added.
 We have to track on our side how many keys each object has.

-  We use 3 files (for public, internal and admin docs) in `./lib/helpers/schemaData${docs}` which store objects and their parameter counts.
+`./lib/helpers/schemaData${docs}` which store objects and their parameter counts.
 When `validateAgainstSchema()` function finishes comparison of response and doc objects we then check docs object keys count vs what we store for that object.
 If there is a mismatch - a warning will be triggered at the end of run.
 Notice: test is not failing and just adds a warning which will give you directions what test needs to be updated (since there are possibly new params) and that you need to update our tracking files.

 To update tracking files you need to run any test with `GENERATE_SCHEMA_TRACKING_DATA=true`.
 It will overwrite existing 3 files BUT it's you who have to commit and push them to our repo.